 Jackson Hole altitude sits at 6,311 feet (1,924 m) in elevation.
-While not as high as some Colorado resorts, Jackson Hole elevation peak goes to as high as 10,450 feet (3,185 m).
+The valley floor sits at around 6,300 feet above sea level, which is a crucial consideration for visitors who may experience altitude sickness and how it can be managed by descending to this lower elevation.
+While not as high as some Colorado resorts, Jackson Hole elevation peak goes as high as 10,450 feet (3,185 m).

 Based out of Wyoming, Jackson Hole is a popular destination for tourists who want to enjoy the breathtaking scenery and great skiing.
-While Jackson Hole Mountain Resort is the well known ski spot, there's actually two other resorts including Snow King Mountain Resort and Grand Targhee Resort.
+While Jackson Hole Mountain Resort is a well known ski spot, there’s actually two other resorts including Snow King Mountain Resort and Grand Targhee Resort.

 Just a short drive away is Grand Teton National Park, and only about an hour drive north sits Yellowstone National Park.
+The whole Jackson Hole area is world renowned for its incredible views and iconic snow-capped mountains.

 Jackson Hole altitude and its surrounding areas are high enough to give concern to altitude sickness.